Pragith/pragith/pragith-net/app/content/blog/2025/2025-08-14-java-migration-agents.md

 A human senior engineer still has to review and merge the PR.
 But the "grunt work" - the changing of imports, the updating of pom.xml files - is done.

 We upgraded 50 services in 2 weeks.
 It used to take 6 months.

+## What I Would Keep Manual

+I would keep dependency upgrades and API compatibility checks in human hands.
+Agents are good at repetitive refactors, not at architectural judgment.

+The best pattern is delegation with review.
+Let the agent do the boring work, then make a human responsible for the decision.